Username or Email Address

 Search for Products, Case Studies or keywords and hit enter to search

-Much of this fit-out was completely bespoke and precisely engineered due to the high acoustic requirements of the studio areas. and we were able to devise flexible solutions that met and exceeded the acoustic brief.
+Much of this fit-out was installing bespoke glass partitions which had to be precisely engineered due to the high acoustic requirements of the studio areas.
+However, we were able to devise flexible solutions that met and exceeded the acoustic brief.

 LocationSalford Quays, Manchester